 After successful completion of the Failure Analysis and Design course, the student will be able to condition.
-CO4: Design the component based on statics strength and stiffness.
-K6 CO5: Understand different fracture mechanics of brittle and ductile materials K5

-СО Course Outcome Statements Knowledge Level CO1 : Understand the theories of failure analysis for all types of materials.
-K6 CO2: Understand the basic principles and approaches for static loading and K6 dynamic loading.
-CO3: Identify the factors affecting the behavior of materials under various force КЗ
+СО Course Outcome Statements Knowledge Level CO1: Understand the theories of failure analysis for all types of materials.
+K6 CO2: Understand the basic principles and approaches for static loading and dynamic loading.
+K6 CO3: Identify the factors affecting the behavior of materials under various force К3